-WordPress Traffic System: Content Sharing Stage – Summary
+WordPress Traffic System: Automated Content Syndication Phase – Summary

-Once your site and plugins have been expertly configured and fully set up, all you have to do is add new content regularly to automatically bring web traffic organically.
+Once you have your WordPress site and plugins configured and fully set up, all you then have to do is post fresh content regularly to automatically drive traffic organically.

-If you need help coming up with endless ideas for posting content on your website, we recommend subscribing to our FREE email training course on growing your business with content marketing here:
+If you need help coming up with great topics for content that you can post on your website or blog, we recommend subscribing to our email training course on content marketing here:

-Once you have configured your WordPress site, the next step is to optimize the process.
-This step is explained in the next article in our series.
+Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
+This step is addressed in the next section of our series.

 To keep reading about this topic, click here: